 This upcoming year Students Against Social Injustice (SASI) USAS Local 121 is hosting the 22nd United Students Against Sweatshops National Convention.
 Join us Friday, February 22nd and Saturday, February 23rd at the University of Mississippi in Oxford to build power…

 - Two decades after overseas sweatshop conditions first hit national headlines, garment factory conditions have become worse than ever.
-In Indonesia, workers are falling deeper and deeper into debt as greedy companies like Adidas refuse to pay them what they’re owed after cutting and running from their factories.
+In Bangladesh, an industry of deathtrap factories endangers thousands of workers every day as greedy companies like VF Corporation refuse to take responsibility for safety in their factories.